AISoc-UNSW/Ai-Society-2025-Website/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Discord Bot

+The backend includes a Discord bot that can manage tasks, send reminders and record meeting minutes.

+1. Set `DISCORD_BOT_TOKEN` in your `.env` file.
+2. Run `python run.py` to start both the API and the bot.
+3. Use slash commands in Discord:
+   - `/create_task` – create a new task
+   - `/complete_task` – mark a task completed
+   - `/start_record` and `/stop_record` – record meeting audio

 ## Learn More